Tennis-Clinical Rybakina eases past Halep to reach Wimbledon final | Sports-Games

 The All England Club (AELTC), which organises the Grand Slam, and the Lawn Tennis Association (LTA) banned players from Russia and Belarus at tournaments in Britain following Russia's invasion of Ukraine, which Moscow calls a 'special operation'.
 Halep, who had missed the 2020 edition of Wimbledon due to injury and contemplated retirement last year, had looked like a player rejuvenated as she stormed into the semi-finals.

 But after her run of winning 21 consecutive sets at Wimbledon was brought to an end, she never really looked like fighting back.
-Halep's three double faults in the first game of the second set saw Rybakina snatch an immediate break and while the Romanian fought back to level the contest at 2-2, parity was short lived.
+Halep's three double faults in the first game of the second set saw Rybakina snatch an immediate break and while the Romanian clawed her way back to level the contest at 2-2, parity was short lived.

 Another double fault allowed Rybakina to break again for 3-2 and four games later the Romanian was at it again as her ninth double fault opened the door for the Kazakh to seal the deal with a backhand return down the line on match point.
 "Simona's a great champion and we had many tough matches before," Rybakina said.
 "I was really focused today and I'm really happy with my performance because I think that I played really solid."